femisystems/hylia/src/posts/a-post-with-code-samples.md

 **3. SET DAILY PLANS**

-One very thing that will help us stay focused is keeping tracks of things to do and achieve before a particular time frame. for instance if you have an issue with finishing a book ypu can start with challenging yourself to finish five pages per day, or one chapter per day, this helps you stay focused
+One very thing that will help us stay focused is keeping tracks of things to do and achieve before a particular time frame. for instance if you have an issue with finishing a book you can start with challenging yourself to finish five pages per day, or one chapter in a day, this helps you stay focused